Warm Up, Cool Down and Be Flexible

 Get the most out of your flexibility training by following these simple guidelines:

 - Stretching should not hurt.
-If you feel pain, take the stretch easier, breathe deeply and relax into it
+If you feel pain, breathe deeply and relax into the stretch.

 Below are some sample stretching exercises.
 Be sure to hold each stretch for at least 30 seconds.